rems-project/cn-tutorial/src/tutorial.md

 ### Exercises

 **Init point.** Insert CN `assert(false)` statements in different statement positions of `init_point` and check how the available resources evolve.

+## Data structures

+### TODO: Linked lists

+Introduce a C linked list example.
+Introduce **resource predicates**, for encoding ownership patterns for recursive datastructures.

+Example of CN linked list resource predicate without output (ignore `void` return).
+Verify safety of (some?) list manipulating functions?

+Verify safety of list cons.

+Maybe show **manual case splitting**

+### TODO: CN datatypes and logical functions

+For going beyond safety there needs to be a way to refer to the data represented in memory.

+Define CN list **datatype**.

+User-defined resource predicates can have **outputs** other than void: modify linked list predicate to output the represented list.

+Re-verify C implementation of list cons, now with trivial functional specification.

+For more complicated functions there needs to be a way to express operations on lists in the specifications: introduce **(recursive) specification functions** and **CN pattern matching**.

+Verify functional properties of some simple list manipulating function(s).
+(List append, zero'ing out a list, summing all the values, computing the length of a list?)

+### TODO: Function unfolding and lemmata

+Recursive specification functions cannot be handled automatically in verification.
+CN only knows f(args) = f(args') when args = args' for recursive functions, nothing else.

+Show list append example, written as recursive C function, where **unfold** is used to unfold the definition of a recursive specification function to verify the example.

+Alternative formulation of list append using a while loop.
+Now unfold does not work, because the shape of the loop does not align nicely with the recursion of the specification function.

+When inductive reasoning is required **users specify and apply lemmata**.
+Apply that to the example.
+(There's also the option of VeriFast-style C programs as proofs.)

+## TODO: Loops and loop invariants

+Some example that involves loops and requires loop invariants, but not yet resource predicates or iterated resources.
+Perhaps deleting a list by freeing all elements.

+CN's **resource inference for resource predicates** unfolds resource predicates automatically as new information is learned about the inputs.
+Show with an example, ideally where this unfolding is not available at first, but then works after branching on whether the input pointer is null.

+## Iterated resources and quantified constraints

+Point aliasing and CN's handling of this?

+Now move to arrays, and explain **iterated resources**, using just Owned.

+Verify safety of some simple example program that loops over an array.
+Specify the ownership using iterated resources.
+CN rejects the program; fix by adding `extract`.

+Verify a functional property of the same code.
+The **output of an iterated resource** here is a map from indices to values.

+Proving functional properties of arrays may require specifying properties that all values of an array have: **logical quantifiers**.

+Specify such a property using quantifiers, and show how to **instantiate** using `instantiate`.